 One key suggestion we have is to use data to drive your decisions on how and when to use paid options in your social media mix.
 If a specific channel — for example, LinkedIn — is driving traffic to your website with organic content, consider promoting that same content with a paid option to reach a wider audience and give your website traffic an even bigger boost.

 You’ll find more of our philosophy on organic vs. promoted vs. advertising on Facebook here.

 When To Go Live

-One last section in this social media guide (we have plans to go deeper on a couple of other topics soon — check our blog for upcoming articles on hashtags and more) — let’s talk live video for just a bit.
+One last section in this social media guide (find hashtag how-to's in this companion post) — let’s talk live video for just a bit.

 Several of the social media channels outlined above offer the opportunity for live video, which can be a great addition to your organic content combining the increased engagement of video with a sense of timeliness and urgency that recorded videos can’t match.

 More than 3/4 of online audiences are already watching video on Facebook Live, so chances are your audience is also.

 What draws them to livestreaming video?
 87 percent say they are attracted to “behind the scenes” access, and 80 percent saying they would rather watch live video from a brand than read a blog.
 But, and this is important, 90 percent say video quality is the most important aspect of Facebook Live videos.